TERMS OF BUSINESS OF: Tom Clarke Financial Services Limited Trading as Tom Clarke Finance

 - MBC Insurance

-Through the lenders or other undertakings with which we hold an agency, Tom Clarke Finance can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, pension mortgages and residential investment property.
+Through the lenders or other undertakings with which we hold an agency, Tom Clarke Financial Services Limited can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential investment property.

-Tom Clarke Financial Services Limited provides mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).
+Tom Clarke Finance provides mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).

 We will need to collect sufficient information from you before we can offer any advice on housing loans.
 This is due to the fact that a key issue in relation to mortgage advice is affordability.
 Such information should be produced promptly upon our request.